 Specialized Interest Internships

-Project ideas from the community partners are listed below, but will be confirmed through conversations between all involved this spring.
+Project ideas from the community partners are listed below, but will be confirmed through conversations between all involved before the internship begins.

 Catamount Institute: Field Trip Educator - help schedule, teach, organize volunteers, and write lesson plans for Catamount field trips.